Command Line Tools

 |---|---|

-cv report json | Full cluster info in JSON. |
+cv report json | Emit the full MasterInfo as JSON. |

-cv report capacity [WORKER_ADDRESS] | Capacity summary: cluster-wide, or for one worker (by address). |
+cv report capacity [WORKER_ADDRESS] | Show cluster-wide capacity, or detailed capacity for one worker. |

-cv report used | Used capacity per worker. |
+cv report used | Show used capacity for each live worker. |

-cv report available | Available capacity per worker. |
+cv report available | Show available capacity for each live worker. |

 Examples: